-In addition to meeting the General Program Designation Requirements and the Alberta designation requirements for the specific program or institution type above, a program delivered at an international educational institution must also meet the following requirements to be designated for Alberta and Canada student loans grants:
+In addition to meeting the General Program Designation Requirements and the Alberta designation requirements for the specific program or institution type above, a program delivered at an international educational institution (excluding the USA) must also meet the following requirements to be designated for Alberta and Canada student loans grants:

 - a.
 The educational institution is approved for student financial assistance or accredited in its home country. - b.
 The educational institution must have been in continuous operation for at least two years prior to seeking designation status. - c.
-The educational institution is listed in one of the approved international program references.
+The educational institution is listed in one of the approved international educational references outlined below.